dm1ar/Risc-V-Keyer/sw-eng/DM1AR_prompting_history.md

 # Here you find some recurring and example ChatGPT Prompts for Software- Engineering

 This is an iterative approach.
-Their are bugs and failures in the prompts and in ChatGPT answers, which have to be corrected in the next iteration.
+Their are bugs and failures in the prompts and in ChatGPT answers, which have to be corrected in your next prompt iteration.

 ## Basics